We're here to help!

 ACCES-VR orientations are canceled until further notice.
 Call 315-342-7532 with any questions.

-Patients whom one of our providers determine need to be seen in the office are being asked to contact our office when they arrive for their appointment (before coming inside) for instructions on where/how to enter the office.
-Call 315-598-4740 (Fulton) or 315-342-0888 (Oswego).
+Patients are asked to contact our office when they arrive for their appointment (before coming inside) for instructions on where/how to enter the office.
+Call 315-598-4740 (Fulton) or 315-342-0888 (Oswego) to make an appointment.
+Here are the days and hours:

 WIC Services: Full services being provided but no face-to-face meetings or appointments; staff are working with clients via telephone.
 Call 315-343-1311.

-All Head Start Application Days have been cancelled.
+Head Start applications are still being accepted.
 Please visit www.oco.org/education-services/head-start-upk to complete an on line referral or call 315-598-4711.

 - Home Delivered Meals being provided.